Learn eight easy, do-it-yourself solutions to help fight fatigue and improve your sleep.

 Learn how to fall asleep faster.

-- Use your bed only for sleeping and sex.
+- Use your bed only for sleeping.

 - Don’t stress over sleeping and keep your mindset positive.